OrthogonalProductPolynomialFactory

 >>> productBasis = ot.OrthogonalProductPolynomialFactory(polyColl, enumerateFunction)

->>> # Easier way to construct the same multivariate orthonormal basis
+>>> # Easier way to create the same multivariate orthonormal basis

 >>> marginals = [Xdist.getMarginal(i) for i in range(Xdist.getDimension())]